Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Results Discussion

 At each redshift interval, the final completeness limit $M_{\text{comp}}$, corresponds to the mass below which 95\% of the galaxies' re-scaled masses are populated.
 This is to ensure that for any subset of galaxies with masses above this limit, not more than 5\% of them could be missed in the lower mass regime.
 In each interval, less massive (fainter) galaxies that appear at the low redshift end, might be absent at the high redshift end, introducing biases toward more massive galaxies.
 To minimize this bias, in each redshift interval, we calculate the completeness limit at the high redshift end of the interval.
-Figure \ref{masscompleteness} shows the distribution of stellar masses versus redshift for our sample.
+Figure \ref{masscompleteness} shows the distribution of stellar masses versus redshift in our sample.
 The blue solid line is the mass-completeness fitting function introduced in \citep{weaver2022} for the whole COSMOS2020 catalog plotted here as a reference.
-Red boxes show the areas that contain galaxies in our 6 sub-samples, obtained by this approach.
+Red boxes show the areas that encompass galaxies in the 6 mass-complete bins.
 Orange dots show the completeness limit we calculated in redshift bins of width 0.1 and the dashed orange line shows the corresponding polynomial fitting function in $(1+z)$.

 This selection of redshift intervals ensures a substantial number of galaxies in each group.
-The properties of resulted sub-samples, including redshift range, mass-completeness limit, and sample sizes are given in the first three columns of Table \ref{table:corrcoeffs}.
+The properties of the resulting sub-samples, including redshift range, mass-completeness limit, and sample sizes are given in the first three columns of Table \ref{table:corrcoeffs}.
 While we have constructed the density maps for the full redshift range $0.4<z<6$, and we report environmental densities out to $z\sim 5$, we limit the analysis in this part to sources within the range $0.4<z<4$.
-At $4<z<6$, the number of sources in mass-complete samples becomes significantly low ($<300$) which makes any statistical conclusion unreliable.
+At $4<z<6$, the number of sources in mass-complete samples becomes sufficiently low ($<300$) to make any statistical conclusion unreliable.

-In total, 97247 galaxies are used in the mass complete sub-samples out to $z\sim 4$.
+In total, our mass-complete sub-samples include 97,247 galaxies extending up to $z\sim 4$.
 We then use the rest-frame color-color (NUV-$r$ vs. $r$-J) diagram to identify quiescent galaxies in each bin using the classification criteria introduced by \citep{ilbert2013}: galaxies with a rest-frame color NUV-$r>3.1$ and NUV-$r > 3$($r$-J)$+1$ are flagged as quiescent.
 Figure \ref{figure: NUVrJ} shows the population of star-forming and quiescent galaxies in each redshift interval all colored by their SFR.